felixpackard/cargo-test-changed/README.md

 Options:
 - `-t`, `--test-runner`: Specify a custom test runner
-- `-s`, `--skip-dependents`: Skip dependent crates, only test crates with changes
+- `-w`, `--with-dependents`: Include tests for crates dependent on the changed crates in the test run
 - `-d`, `--dry-run`: Skip running tests, only print the crates that would be tested
 - `-v`, `--verbose`: Display full output while running tests
 - `-n`, `--no-fail-fast`: Run tests for all crates regardless of failure
 - `-j`, `--json`: Output in JSON format for machine consumption
+- `-c`, `--crates`: Specify a set of crates to run tests for, typically for re-running failed tests
 - `-- <TEST_RUNNER_ARGS>...`: Additional arguments to pass to the test runner

 Examples: